Improving DM estimates using low-frequency scattering-broadening estimates: Description of the technique

-Thus, the template profile, $s_i$, scaled by the amplitude at the fitted position provides a good representation of the pulse profile without scatter-broadening.
-This method is applied to all the sub-bands. and the obtained profiles are written back to a new PSRFITS file after adding the residuals, $R_i$ (noise), for each of the sub-bands.
-These profiles can now be used for estimating the DMs with conventional methods.
-It is important to note that the main assumption in these steps is that the profile of the pulsar does not evolve with frequency.
-While this may not hold true for most pulsars, a few of the MSPs monitored by PTAs do not show a strong frequency dependence.
+It is important to note that the main assumption in these steps is that the profile of the pulsar does not evolve significantly with frequency.
+This may not hold true for most pulsars.
+However, a few of the MSPs monitored by PTAs do not show profile evolution with frequency (eg. J1643$-$1224, J1909$-$3744, J1744$-$1134, etc.)~\citep{Dai2015}.